 You can also spend a day at the Northwood Village, known for its bohemian vibe, to discover the best of fine dining and under-the-radar antique shops.

 If you’re with your family, the Cox Science Center and Aquarium is home to over 40 educational exhibits, including the most extensive salt and freshwater aquarium in the South of Florida.
 It’s open 9 am to 5 pm on weekdays, and 10 am to 6 pm on weekends, making it ideal for a fun day trip.

 See Related: Best Girls Trip Destinations Around the World

 Address: Orlando, FL, United States

 Without a doubt, Disney World is one of the best day trips from Miami.

 It’s just over 3 hours from Miami and is arguably the best place for a day trip on the entire American continent.
-It’s possible to spend your entire holiday at this resort without trying everything.
+It’s possible to spend your entire spring break or holiday at this resort without trying everything.

 The Disney Skyliner is an aerial gondola that gives you a birdseye view of the entire resort.
 Some of the places you’ll visit include:

 - Epcot (within walking distance from Disney’s Yacht Club District and Boardwalk)